r-lib/actions/examples/README.md

 widely used packages, which are better off using the simpler quickstart CI workflow.

-### When it can be used?
+### When should you use it?

+1. You are a tidyverse developer
-1. You have a complex R package
+2. You have a complex R package
-2. With OS-specific code
+3. With OS-specific code
-3. And you want to ensure compatibility with older R versions
+4. And you want to ensure compatibility with many older R versions

 <!-- end list -->